base/base/docs/specs/experimental/alligator.md

 ### Cross Chain Delegations

-To make the `GovernanceToken` interoperable, the `Alligator` contract should be extended to support cross-chain subdelegations using the interoperability protocol.
+To make the `GovernanceToken` interoperable, the `Alligator` contract should be extended to support cross-chain delegations using the interoperability protocol.
 Specifically, the `Alligator`'s hook entrypoint (`afterTokenTransfer`) should be modified to emit a message to another `Alligator` contract on a different chain.
 This message should include the token transfer information
 (`_from`, `_to`, `_amount`).